earthboundkid/Watsuji-and-Aesthetics/5 Art, History, and Milieu.md

   - For Watsuji, it’s not that the environment is a pool of resources to satisfy our own desires.
 Rather, the environment is a subjective space out which our desires emerge.
 Thus, Watsuji’s environmental ethics won’t be overly instrumental, even if he does seem to be anthropocentric.
     - We are interconnected both as agents and as observers.
 So, fūdo isn’t just a resource pool for us.
 We want fish because we have fish.
 We need to understand our “debts” to history and to climate.
     - It’s not that Americans loved cars and built suburbs.
 They built roads and then loved their cars for taking them down those roads.
-- Tea!
-- Unclassified
-  - Ancient Greeks and Easter Islanders are both dead, but it’s better to have been a Greek
-  - Fūdo vs. Oku no Hosomichi as travel literature.
-  - Takarazuka as a dialectical evolution.
-    - All women as a response to all men
-  - For Watsuji, even highly subjective phenomena like our gustatory desires arise out of a wider matrix:
-- Temp
-  - Spatial and temporal aspects of the subject
-  - Post-modern multilayering, not sublation
-  - Locating the genius in an ethos

-###Spatial and temporal aspects of the subject
-Although Watsuji has given use picture of the subjective origin of our ethical and aesthetic values, we nevertheless cannot neglect a consideration of the historical, cultural, and environmental forces which construct our subjectivity.
-In doing so, we can better understand why it is that in aesthetics we find agreement varies both historically and regionally as communities of taste arise and perish in particular parts of the world.
 This task Watsuji took up in his 1935 work _Climate and Culture_. _Climate and Culture_ is called _Fūdo_ 風土 in Japanese, which means roughly “climate” or “milieu” and is written with the characters wind (風) and soil (土).
 The title also relates to the _Fūdoki_ 風土記, an eighth century chronicle of the geography, culture, and customs of the provinces of old Japan.
 The Japanese dictionary _Daijisen_ 大辞泉 defines _fūdo_ as,

 > 1\.
 Regional weather, soil, topography, and so on.<br />
 > <br />